jjwithanr/obsidian_bible_study/docs/New Testament/Philemon.md

 "Refresh" is also in [2 Corinthians 7:13](2Cor7#v.13).

+#### v.16
+>no longer as a slave, but better than a slave, as a dear brother.
+He is very dear to me but even dearer to you, both as a man and as a brother in the Lord.

 #### v.19
 >I, Paul, am writing this with my own hand.
 I will pay it back - not to mention that you owe me your very self.